havelsan/rust-dev-env/doc/09-rust-project-templates/README.md

              * $CARGO_HOME/config.toml which defaults to $HOME/.cargo/config.toml
         - If a key is specified in multiple config files, the values will get merged together.
              * Numbers, strings, and booleans will use the value in the deeper config directory taking precedence over ancestor directories
-        - Credentials are stored in $HOME/.cargo/credentials.toml , but registry/repository urls arestored in $HOME/.cargo/config.toml file this will be explained in the next section.
+        - Credentials are stored in $HOME/.cargo/credentials.toml , but registry/repository urls are stored in $HOME/.cargo/config.toml file.
+This will be explained in the next section.
         - NOTE: there is no way to override the variables in Cargo.toml using config.toml files.
-You should replace the key in Cargo.toml file using a linuz command before executing it.
+You should replace the key in Cargo.toml file using a linux command before executing it.
             * For Example : perl -pi -e "s/mykey=.*/mykey=$ENVVAR/" Cargo.toml
     6. Publishing the crate to a registry
     7. rdlib : Rust dynamic lib with binary so.